Tourism Booming In Pakistan As Govt Rolls Out Multiple Initiatives - UrduPoint

 Tourism Booming In Pakistan As Govt Rolls Out Multiple Initiatives

-Tourism sector is booming in Pakistan as the government has introduced major reforms and taken multiple steps to attract local and foreign tourists by projecting its touristic assets at international level in an effective manner

-ISLAMABAD (UrduPoint / Pakistan Point News - 6th Apr, 2021 ) :Tourism sector is booming in Pakistan as the government has introduced major reforms and taken multiple steps to attract local and foreign tourists by projecting its touristic assets at international level in an effective manner.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Apr, 2021 ) :Tourism sector is booming in Pakistan as the government has introduced major reforms and taken multiple steps to attract local and foreign tourists by projecting its touristic assets at international level in an effective manner.

 The tourism initiatives, rolled out by the Pakistan Tehreek-e-Insaf government soon after coming into the power, included Pakistan Tourism Development Corporation's restructuring and its website's transformation, formation of National Tourism Coordination Board, ten-year National Tourism Strategy along with five-year action plan, creation of tourism endowment fund, easy E-visa policy, opening of Kartarpur Corridor, and establishment of Buddha and heritage trails, read an official document.